Lower Merion Wrongful Death Lawyer

 Court procedures and litigation process

 Wrongful death court procedures often begin with the filing of a complaint outlining the legal basis for the claim and the damages sought.
-The litigation process then typically involves discovery, where both sides exchange evidence and gather information, possibly including depositions, interrogatories, and document requests.
+The process then typically involves discovery, where both sides exchange evidence and gather information, possibly including depositions, interrogatories, and document requests.
 Once discovery concludes, the case can proceed to trial, where both sides present their arguments and evidence before a judge or jury renders a decision.

 Navigating the judicial system and your wrongful death accident